nba-emu/NanoBoyAdvance/docs/COMPILING.md

-NanoboyAdvance can be compiled on Windows, Linux and macOS.
+NanoBoyAdvance can be compiled on Windows, Linux and macOS.

 ### Prerequisites

-- C++17-capable compiler such as Clang or G++
+- Clang or G++ with C++17 support
-  - MSVC is unlikely to work, it doesn't work in the default configuration.
 - CMake 3.2 or higher
 - OpenGL (usually provided by the operating system)
 - SDL2 library